You want smart political talk without the meltdowns?

 Now, embedded in that is another big one.

-She and Katie Britt and Richard Shelby combined to help elect pro abortion, pro-open borders, Liberal Democrat Doug Jones in 2017.
+She and Katie Britt and Richard Shelby combined to help elect pro-abortion, pro-open borders, liberal Democrat Doug Jones in 2017.

-Now we got too many people who claim themselves to be Republicans who betray our beliefs, and you see them on the Senate floor and the House floor vote against us on a regular basis.
+Now, we got too many people who claim themselves to be Republicans who betray our beliefs, and you see them on the Senate floor and the House floor vote against us on a regular basis.

-We got to get some people who will fight for us and actually stick with our team when the time gets tough.
+We've got to get some people who will fight for us and actually stick with our team when the time gets tough.

 I remember that from back when you were Madison County DA.

-I mean, that's that's how far back we go, and I didn't take a lot of vacation because I didn't have a lot of vacation to take when I was there.
+And I didn't take a lot of vacation because I didn't have a lot of vacation to take when I was there.

-Um it's you're right about a lot of things here.
+You're right about a lot of things here.

-You're right about the establishment, you're you're right about money and politics.
+You're right about money and politics.

 And one of the reasons that I've supported you from the beginning is because I do know you to be a solid conservative.

-Uh I don't think that this is a seat that Republicans are going to lose, like in the Doug Jones case.
+I don't think that this is a seat that Republicans are going to lose, like in the Doug Jones case.

-I think that that whoever wins this primary tomorrow will be the next senator from Alabama, and I just want the most uh I want the most conservative people in these positions, and and that's who I know you to be.
+I think that whoever wins this primary tomorrow will be the next senator from Alabama.

 So there's absolutely no risk that I will lose to Will Boyd if I'm the Republican nominee.

-Uh my opposition, I don't know if that person, whether she's going to be able to compete or not.
+My opposition, I don't know if that person, whether she's going to be able to compete or not.

 There'll be a lot of conservative Republicans who remember her turncoating on us in 2017, and I'm very much concerned that some of those conservative Republicans will engage in payback and do what Katie Britt and Richard Shelby did in 2017, encouraging our Republicans to either stay at home or to write in somebody else rather than our Republican nominee.